frostime/siyuan-dailynote-today/README_en_US.md

 <!-- ![](asset/Setting.png) -->
 ![](asset/Setting-en.png)

-## Compatibel function: Add document attribute to past Daily Notes
+## Compatibel function | Add document attribute to past Daily Notes

 Starting from version 2.11.1, SiYuan automatically adds the `custom-dailynote-yyyymmdd` attribute to the document when creating a daily note, making it easier to distinguish daily note documents from regular documents.